Fyxren/studentenhub-website/README.md

 I wanted to create a simple website to get started with Svelte.
 This is what it became.
 It's not much, but it's mine.

+And yes I am aware of the somewhat weird formatting.
+Issue for later.

 ### Stack
 ![NodeJS](https://img.shields.io/badge/-Node.js-000?style=for-the-badge&logo=node.js)
 ![JavaScript](https://img.shields.io/badge/-JavaScript-000?style=for-the-badge&logo=JavaScript)